William Petersson

+Reinhold William Eugen Petersson (later Björneman, 6 October 1895 – 10 May 1965) was a Swedish athlete, who competed at the 1920 Summer Olympics.

+Biography

+In 1918 Petersson graduated from the Schartaus institute of trade and then worked in the banking sector in Germany, France and Britain.
+Petersson won the British AAA Championships long jump title at the 1919 AAA Championships.

-Reinhold William Eugen Petersson (later Björneman, 6 October 1895 – 10 May 1965) was a Swedish athlete.
-He competed at the 1920 Summer Olympics in the long jump and 4 × 100 m relay and won a gold and a bronze medal, respectively.
+The following year at the 1920 Olympic Games, he competed in the long jump and 4 × 100 m relay and won a gold and a bronze medal, respectively.
 Petersson won four Swedish long jump titles, in 1918–20 and 1924.

-In 1918 Petersson graduated from the Schartaus institute of trade and then worked in the banking sector in Germany, France and Britain.
+He returned to Britain to compete in the 1921 AAA Championships and finished second behind H.C.
+Taylor in the long jump event.

 In 1928 he became assistant director and then Vice President of J. G. Schwartz in Norrköping.
-In 1938 he changed to a position of assistant director and then vice president at margarine factories in Stockholm, and since 1941 he headed slaughterhouses in Malmö.
+In 1938 he changed to a position of assistant director and then vice president at margarine factories in Stockholm, and after 1941 he headed slaughterhouses in Malmö.
 In 1940 he represented Sweden at a special trade mission in London.